 Phebe Mills, Grade 8, Merrimac State High School

-Merit in the 'Dream Big 2013' competition
+Excellence In Writing Award in the 'Dream Big 2013' competition

 In the dead of night, on August 13th 1961, it all happened.
 Trucks with daring soldiers destroyed and ruined the city of Berlin, Germany.
 Telephone lines were slashed between the East and West, no communication was allowed, between the two separate cities, ever again.
 Then I was built.
 Berliners were stunned, when they woke up that morning.
 No longer could West Berliners cross the border for well-paying jobs, nor could the East pass into the West to see their loved ones.
 Whichever side of the border one went to sleep on during the night of August 13th, they were trapped on that side for decades.